Balajithegr8/mini_project/README.md

 * For compiling the code You need to have graphics.h header file and its respective library to compile the code the basic version of mingw doesn't come with it.
 * it can be achived easily, just click [here.](https://www.geeksforgeeks.org/include-graphics-h-codeblocks/)
 * **HOWEVER THE COMPILED .EXE WILL RUN ON ALL THE COMPUTERS WITHOUT ANY PROBLEM OR ERROR.**
+### THE CURRENT PROJECT CONTAINS A .EXE COMPILED FILE AND A SORCECODE FILE ###
+* Your pc might not allow to run to exe file but click on run anyways to run it.